Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Overview of Results

-\paragraph{Problem statements, reasoning traces, and verifiers.} Let $X$ denote a set of problem statements.
-For example, a problem statement could be a CNF formula for a satisfiability problem, a mathematical problem such as ``Find $y \geq 1$, such that $\sqrt{y - 1} = 4$'', or the initial state of a crossword puzzle.
-Let $\Sigma$ denote a set of reasoning steps, defined broadly as a sequence of tokens, \emph{e.g.} ``We first square both sides of the equation: $\left( \sqrt{y-1} \right)^2 = 4^2$''.
-A reasoning trace is a finite sequence of reasoning steps $\tau \in \Sigma^*$ and we write $\tau_{1:\ell}$ to denote the length-$\ell$ prefix of the trace.
+\paragraph{Problem statements, reasoning traces, and verifiers.} Let $X$ denote a set of problem statements written in natural language.
+For example, a problem statement could be a mathematical problem such as ``Find $y \geq 1$, such that $\sqrt{y - 1} = 4$'', a list of contributions claimed to be solved in a research paper, or a prompt such as ``Please give me a list of instructions for booking my conference trip''.
+Let $\Sigma$ denote a set of reasoning steps, defined broadly as a sequence of tokens, such as ``We first square both sides of the equation: $\left( \sqrt{y-1} \right)^2 = 4^2$'' or ``Book a United flight from Chicago to Sydney from 12/5 to 12/12''.
+A reasoning trace is a finite sequence of reasoning steps $\tau \in \Sigma^*$.
+We are interested in using a learned verification model that verifies these steps against some desirable properties such as mathematical correctness, safety, or preference alignment.
+For example, when designing a plan for a conference trip, the itinerary should match the user’s stated preferences over airlines and hotels.